EfthymiaKakoulidou/secrets/README.md

 To follow best practice, wireframes were developed.
-These wireframes were made at the arly stages of the projects so there are some changes made along the way.
+These wireframes were made at the early stages of the projects so there are some changes made along the way.
 They provide the layoutstructure that was used for the site.
 I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.